 - Keep Work E-mails Private

 Remember to keep your personal e-mails segregated from your work e-mail.
 Do not simply sign up for a new account using your work e-mail.
 When your account information e-mail is distinguished from your work e-mail, cyber-criminals cannot lock you out of a project even if they are able to get hold of your e-mail account information.
+Check this blog for more information!

 - Use Private Browsing

 When you’re accessing the internet from a public Wi-Fi hotspot, be sure to go on private browsing mode.
 That way, your device won’t store your credentials locally, which might be accessed by hackers lurking within unprotected networks.
+Learn more about privacy.

 - Monitor Your Bank Activities